Adam Ingram (Labour politician)

-Adam Paterson Ingram (born 1 February 1947) is a British Labour Party politician, who was the Member of Parliament (MP) for East Kilbride, Strathaven and Lesmahagow from 1987 to 2010.
+Adam Paterson Ingram (born 1 February 1947) is a retired British Labour Party politician.
+He was the Member of Parliament (MP) for East Kilbride, then East Kilbride, Strathaven and Lesmahagow, from 1987 to 2010.

 Early life

-Ingram attended Cranhill Senior Secondary School in Cranhill, Glasgow a year below Archy Kirkwood, Baron Kirkwood of Kirkhope and is a graduate of the Open University.
+Ingram attended Cranhill Senior Secondary School in Cranhill, Glasgow, a year below Archy Kirkwood, Baron Kirkwood of Kirkhope and is a graduate of the Open University.
 He became a trade union official with NALGO from 1977 to 1987 after several years working as a computer programmer/analyst from 1967 to 1977.
 A Justice of the Peace and former chairman of East Kilbride Constituency Labour Party, Ingram was an East Kilbride District Councillor from 1980 to 1987 and leader of the District Council from 1984 to 1987.

 Parliamentary career

-Ingram was the Labour candidate for Strathkelvin and Bearsden in 1983, but entered the Commons following the 1987 election and during this parliamentary term acted as Parliamentary Private Secretary to Neil Kinnock.
-After Labour's landslide election victory in 1997 he was appointed Minister of State at the Northern Ireland Office with responsibilities including Security.
+Ingram was the Labour candidate for Strathkelvin and Bearsden in 1983.
+After coming third in a contest won by Michael Hirst of the Conservatives, he entered the Commons following the 1987 election and during this parliamentary term acted as Parliamentary Private Secretary to Neil Kinnock.
+After Labour's landslide election victory in 1997, Prime Minister Tony Blair appointed him as Minister of State at the Northern Ireland Office with responsibilities including Security.

 In 2001 he became Armed Forces Minister at the Ministry of Defence, a position he held until Gordon Brown became Prime Minister in 2007.
 He was the longest serving Defence Minister in British history and is a member of the Privy Council.

 On 27 March 2009, Ingram announced that he would stand down at the next general election.